mit-han-lab/spvnas/README.md

 #### SemanticKITTI

 We currently release the training code for manually-designed baseline models (SPVCNN and MinkowskiNets).
-You may run the following code to train the model from scratch:
+You may run the following code after `cd spvnas` to train the model from scratch:

 ```bash
 torchpack dist-run -np [num_of_gpus] python train.py configs/semantic_kitti/[model name]/[config name].yaml